MikeLvl76/discord-bot/README.md

 # Purpose

 Experiment discord module from Node.js and see its features.
 Creating your own bot allows you to choose whatever you want for options and can be a huge help for managing servers with large amount of people.
-It is simple to add for your server with [Discord Developper Portal](https://discord.com/developers/applications) that provides advices for bot installation.
+It is simple to add to your server with [Discord Developper Portal](https://discord.com/developers/applications) that provides advices for bot installation.

 # Current version